LukeHeuser/notes/Java/java_basics.md

 The `+` operator means concatenation for strings.

+## More on the String

+The String has over 60 methods

+The String methods can be split into three basic categories

+* String Inspection methods (like length, etc.)
+* Methods for comparing String Values (usually return a boolean value)
+* String Manipulation Methods

+### String Inspection Methods

+`Length` = Returns the length, in number of characters, of a specified string.
+The length is returned excluding any trailing blank characters.

+`charAt` = Returns the char value at the specified index.

+`indexOf` = Returns the index within this string of the first occurrence of the specified character.

+`lastIndexOf` = Returns the index within this string of the last occurrence of the specified character.

+`isEmpty` = Returns true if, and only if, length() is 0.

+`isBlank` = Returns true if the string is empty or contains only white space codepoints, otherwise false.

 ## Operators , Operands, and Expressions

 `Operators` are the special symbols that perform operations on one, two, or three operands and return a result.